jrkosinski/SCSecAudit/list.md

 }
 ```

-Many contracts still exist which were written prior to 0.8 of course, so it's still a valid issue to look for.
+Many contracts exist which were written prior to 0.8 of course, so it's still a valid issue to look for.
 In 0.8 and later, arithetic operations are checked by default for over/underflow.
 A transaction will revert by default if overflow/underflow is detected.
 This behavior can be prevented by using the _unchecked_ block.
 So if the contract developer actually _did_ want overflow/underflow to occur, he/she could use:
 ```
 function decrementBalance(uint8 _amount) internal returns (uint8) {
    uint8 initialAmount = 0;